Nil Profits Tax Return

 If a company has not started with its business activities and has not made any business transactions, a NIL Profits Tax Return can be filed.

 On the other hand, when a company starts its business activities, it can no longer file a NIL PTR.
+(Unless the company is in Dormancy).

 It may be difficult to determine the exact day of business commencement.
 But generally, the day the business starts is usually the day when there are first financial activities or services being provided to clients.